wmaier/uparse/README.rst

    :align: right
    :alt: HHU Logo

 ``uparse`` is a shift-reduce parser for discontinuous structures.
 It has been developed at the project *Grammar Formalisms beyond Context-Free Grammars and their use for Machine Learning Tasks* at the Department for Computational Linguistics at the Institute for Language and Information at the University of Düsseldorf, Germany (see http://phil.hhu.de/beyond-cfg).
 The project is sponsored by Deutsche Forschungsgemeinschaft (DFG).
+The parser code was written by Wolfgang Maier; additional contributions by Daniel Hershcovich (Hebrew University of Jerusalem).

 If you have questions or comments, please contact Wolfgang Maier (maierw@hhu.de).

 .. contents::